next-projects/nextframework/README.md

 Go to [Next Framework Site][] and download latest version zip.

-Extract build-install.xml from the zip file.
+Extract `build-install.xml` from the zip file.

 Create a web project in your IDE and copy both the zip and install files.

-Execute build-install as an ANT script.
+Execute `build-install.xml` as an ANT script.

 Your project is configured with next!
 No tools, no command lines, no plugins are necessary.
+Refresh your project to see the new files.

 ## Next Build